-Going through a divorce is certainly anything but easy for an individual, be it a man or a woman.
-Regardless of the person’s gender, a divorce or at times even break up of a relationship after years of being together can be hard.
+Going through a divorce is certainly anything but easy, be it for a man or a woman.
+Regardless of the person’s gender, a divorce, or at times even a break up after a long-term relationship, can be hard.
 And figuring out how to cope with divorce as a man with or without kids can be doubly difficult because men often struggle to acknowledge and feel the full extent of intense emotions.
 Apart from the emotional toll, the financial strain of a divorce topped with child support and legal services can be crippling.

 What Are The Emotions Of A Man Who Is Going Through A Divorce?